abe33/spectacular/docs/index.md

     <td>`be(value)`</td>
     <td>The `be` matcher have different behavior according to the type of the provided value.
       <ul>
         <li>If a string is passed, the matcher will look for a property named either `value`, `isValue` or `is_value`, if the property contained a function it will call it, in the end if the value is `true` the match succeed.
-It is usefull to test the state of an object.
+It is useful to test the state of an object.
 For instance you can test the resolution of a promise with `@promise.should be 'fulfilled'`
         </li>
         <li>If the value is an object or an array, the identity of the object is tested using the `===` operator.</li>
         <li>Boolean and numeric values are test by value like with the `equal` matcher.</li>